-When the time comes to apply for student loan consolidation, most of the factors that affect your application are out of your control.
+When the time comes to apply for student loan refinancing, most of the factors that affect your application are out of your control.
 You can’t just erase your debt, and your salary is your salary.
-These numbers do not change very easy.
-Credit cards are a little different.
-With just a little bit of effort, most people can tweak their credit card situation so that it helps their consolidation efforts.
+These numbers do not change very easily.

 One of our readers had this question in mind when he wrote the following: